Hydrogen 101

 The goal is to begin production of the first green hydrogen by the fall season of 2025.
 At this time, Salish Elements needs to obtain permits for construction and operation, guarantee a hydro power rate, build the necessary components to produce the hydrogen, and purchase equipment.

 Salish Elements will take on production facility costs.
 Funding is coming from a combination of federal/provincial grants specifically for Indigenous green energy projects and private investors.
 Natural Resources Canada currently has $250 million set aside for Indigenous clean fuel production that could fund 50 percent of the project.
 Salish Elements is pursuing this funding, and negotiating with a finance partner for the remaining amount needed for construction.
-The plant is expected to cost about $60,000,000.
+The initial plant is expected to cost about $100,000,000.

-As of now, the project is outlined for 25 MW only.
+As of now, the initial project is outlined for 25 MW only.
 However, should the community decide that the project is successful and a benefit to their people, they can expand and produce more hydrogen in the future as market demand grows.
-The facility could be expanded upon future discussion initiated by the Community
+The facility could be expanded upon future discussion initiated by the community.

-We estimate about 20 full time permanent jobs being created.
+We estimate about 15 full-time permanent jobs being created.
 In addition, up to 30 temporary or part time jobs would be needed at the time of construction.
 These would be in skilled trade, operations and maintenance, engineering and management.
-Salish Elements will also facilitate training programs for hydrogen technologies.
+Salish Elements will also coordinate training programs for hydrogen technologies.

 The hydrogen will be loaded and stored into larger tanker trailers that will transport and deliver the hydrogen to fueling stations and customers who need it.
-There will be small temporary storage on site for the hydrogen, but the majority will be loaded into trailers and take off-site as it is produced.
+There will be small temporary storage on site for the hydrogen, but the majority will be loaded into trailers and taken off-site as it is produced.
 Hydrogen is the lightest element in the universe and disperses quickly into the atmosphere if it leaks.
 It does not spill into soil and water and does not cause pollution.
 If ignited, the hydrogen burns very rapidly and empties out very fast.
 Testing by the Canadian Safety Association demonstrated that hydrogen is safer to store than gasoline.

 Indigenous First Nations and remote communities that rely on diesel, as well as heavy haul transportation fleets running in interior and Northern B.C will use the fuel in the short term and long term.